minshi123/gitlab/doc/user/project/code_owners.md

 Files can be specified using the same kind of patterns you would use in the `.gitignore` file followed by one or more of:

-- a user's `@username`
+- A user's `@username`.
-- an email address
+- A user's email address.
-- the `@name` of one or more groups that should be owners of the file
+- The `@name` of one or more groups that should be owners of the file.

 Groups must be added as [members of the project](members/index.md), or they will be ignored.